An overview of the AAM Digital Publisher Audit.

 AAM performs multiple analyses to validate that business practices are working properly to deliver a high-quality audience.
 Continuous monitoring, ongoing substantive testing and mitigating issues as necessary complements services provided by fraud detection measurement companies.

-When you successfully complete the Digital Publisher Audit, your website domain is featured on the AAM Audited Domain List, which buyers can use to build inclusion lists and prioritize publishers in DSPs, and opens the door for more transparency, confidence and better business outcomes for publishers and buyers.
+When you successfully complete the Digital Publisher Audit, your website domain is indicated in AAM's Media Intelligence Center and included in the IAB Tech Lab Compliance Registry, which buyers can use to build inclusion lists and prioritize publishers in DSPs, and opens the door for more transparency, confidence and better business outcomes for publishers and buyers.